These regulations give you examples and specific situations to help you consider how to use IT facilities.

 - Privacy and Electronic Communications (EC Directive) Regulations 2003 (as amended)

-- Create or transmit unsolicited bulk or marketing material to users of networked facilities or services, save where that material is embedded within, or is otherwise part of, a service to which the user or their user organisation has chosen to subscribe;
+- You may not create or transmit unsolicited bulk or marketing material to users of networked facilities or services, except where it is embedded within, or is otherwise part of, a service to which the user or their user organisation has chosen to subscribe

 - Deliberately (and without authorisation) access networked facilities or services.

-There is an excellent set of overviews of law relating to IT use available at www.jisclegal.ac.uk/LegalAreas
+An excellent set of overviews of law relating to IT use is available online.

 2.2.
 Foreign Law